EdinUser/YouTubeLocalHistory/README.md

 ## Troubleshooting

 ### Extension Not Working
-1. Make sure you're on a YouTube page
+1. **Check YouTube Page**: Make sure you're on a YouTube page (youtube.com)
-2. Refresh the page and try again
+2. **Refresh and Retry**: Refresh the page and try again
-3. Check if the extension is enabled in your browser
+3. **Extension Status**: Verify the extension is enabled in your browser
+4. **Debug Mode**: Enable debug mode in settings for detailed logging

 ### History Not Loading
-1. Close and reopen the popup
+1. **Popup Refresh**: Close and reopen the popup interface
-2. Refresh the YouTube page
+2. **Page Refresh**: Refresh the YouTube page completely
-3. Check the browser console for error messages
+3. **Console Logs**: Check browser console for error messages (F12 → Console)
+4. **Storage Check**: Verify extension has storage permissions
-4. Benefit from improved error messages and loading states for easier troubleshooting
+5. **Improved Diagnostics**: Benefit from enhanced error messages and loading states

+### Sync Issues (Firefox)
+1. **Firefox Sync Status**: Check if Firefox Sync is enabled in your browser
+2. **Sync Indicator**: Look at the sync status indicator in the popup
+3. **Manual Sync**: Try triggering a manual sync from the settings tab
+4. **Full Sync**: Use "Full Sync" option to clean up and re-sync all data
+5. **Network Check**: Ensure stable internet connection for sync operations

 ### Migration Issues
-If you experience issues with data migration:
+If you experience issues with data migration from older versions:
-1. The extension will automatically retry migration on next startup
+1. **Automatic Retry**: The extension will automatically retry migration on next startup
+2. **Export First**: Export your data before troubleshooting to preserve it
-2. If problems persist, you can clear the extension data and start fresh
+3. **Clear and Restart**: If problems persist, clear extension data and start fresh
-3. Export your data before clearing if you want to preserve it
+4. **Import Backup**: Use the import feature to restore previously exported data

 ## Development